abhishek-kumar-code/Redfish_Public/Specification.md

 In HTTP messages the media type is specified in the Content-Type header.
 A client can tell a service that it wants the response to be sent using certain media types by setting the HTTP Accept header to a list of the acceptable media types.

-In order to provide a common base for interoperability, all resources will be made available using the JSON media type "application/json".
+* All resources shall be made available using the JSON media type "application/json".
 * SPMA services shall make every resource available in a representation based on JSON, as specified in [RFC4627](#user-content-RFC4627).
 Receivers shall not reject a message because it is encoded in JSON, and shall offer at least one response representation based on JSON.
 An implementation may offer additional representations using non-JSON media types.

-Responses to GET requests may be compressed.
+* Responses to GET requests may be compressed.
 Clients shall be prepared to accept a Content-Encoding of gzip in a Response to a GET.

 #### ETags